EldosHD/2nd-Keyboard/README.md

 ...

 Jk.
 [Lua Macros](http://www.hidmacros.eu/forum/viewtopic.php?f=10&t=241#p794) is a program, that was developed for the flight simulator communtiy.
 It is able to differentiate between multiple keyboards (cuz Windows can´t for some odd reason).
-If you press a button on your second keyboard, Lua Macros will intercept that buttonpress (sometimes), write the button which is pressed to a small file on disk and press the F24 Key.
+If you press a button on your second keyboard, Lua Macros will intercept that buttonpress (sometimes), write that button to a small file on disk and press the F24 Key.
 AHK will listen for that keypress, read the file on disk and execute the function you assigned to that key.

 # How do I use it?
 Well First of all you will have to install it.